Skip to content

 Pronouns

-Elæ Moss (b.
-Lynne DeSilva-Johnson, 1979) is a multimodal artist-researcher, curator, and facilitator designing speculative human, institutional and ecological systems through the iteration of open source strategies for social and structural change.
+Elæ Moss Benedetto is a multimodal artist-researcher, curator, interspiritual minister and facilitator designing speculative human, institutional and ecological systems through the iteration of open source strategies for social and structural change.

 Moss’s work invites the public to engage with what the artist terms “Speculative Solidarities,” employing adaptive, site-specific analog and digital media, research, performance, sound, archive and organizational design driven strategic possibilities for emergent human and post-human ecofutures.
 Their frameworks for considering and reconditioning human neuro-somatic, interpersonal and interspecies infrastructures offer protocols for preparing our bodies and systems for the coming crises and those already underway.
 Recent projects include: Pedagogy and Public Action, the Year One: SEED LAB and HUB open source scaleable project protocols, Publication and Public Action, the APRIORI Field Station at STWST/Ars Electronica, the Speculative Resilience Radical Practice Library for Bushwick Open Studios and the Anarchist Bookfair at Judson Church, How to Human: Disruptor Mechanism Protocol for the Segal Center’s Performing Knowledge Festival, Building Interpersonal Infrastructures at SOHO20, and Collaborative Precarity Bodyhackingwith storm budwig and Cory Tamler for the Exponential Festival.
 Recent curatorial projects include Liz Liguori: Light of Hand at La Mama Galleria, [Move Semantics]: Rules of Unfolding at EFA Project Space, and the ongoing 2022 “Year-Book: Autonomous Mechanics Radical Field Cohort,” for Liminal Lab.
 Publications include Vestiges, Big Echo, Tagvverk, Matters of Feminist Practice, The Transgender Narratives Anthology, Choice Words: Writers on Abortion, and many more.
 Books include: Ground, Blood Altas, Overview Effect, Sweet and Low: Indefinite Singular, Bodies of Work (in collaboration with painter Georgia Elrod), and The Precarity Bodyhacking Work-Book and Guide.

 Moss is the developer / founder of The Operating System / Liminal Lab, as well as for its Open Resource Archive, Hub, and Project Protocol.
-They are an Adjunct Professor at Pratt Institute, where they are currently serving as coordinator of the First Year Architecture Writing Program in 2023.
-They are also currently a Fellow with the Center for the Advancement of Public Action at Bennington College.
+They are an Adjunct Professor and Interfaith Advisor / Campus Minister at Pratt Institute, a Community Minister at Judson Memorial Church, and a Civic Leadership Fellow at the Interfaith Center of New York.

 BA, Sociology-Anthropology / Studio Art, Interpretation Theory Concentration, Swarthmore College.
 Thesis: “Measure Twice :: A Case for Socio-Spatial Practice.”
 Senior Solo Shows: “re/presentation and re/production,” at the Kaori Gallery, 2000, “Urban interMEDIAry” at the List Gallery, 2001.